pinero-techdev/gp-all-component/projects/gp-all-component/src/lib/components/table-wrapper/components/table/table.component.md

 [Go here](#model) to find more information.

-+ **Page**.
++ **Pagination**.
 This option comes by default in the advanced table (with metadata).
-If we want to add pagination to the basic or simple table, we have to add in the template and our HTML as follows:
+If we want to add pagination to the basic or simple table, we have to add in the template and our HTML as follows.

 In our model would be:
 ```js